cgeneske/CyberArkEPMLCDLifecycle/README.md

 >**NOTE:** The technique leverages PowerShell's native `Send-MailMessage` cmdlet which has been designated as deprecated by Microsoft, and without a suitable replacement being provided natively in .NET.
 Even so, this cmdlet should remain adequate for anonymous transmission via internal mail gateways, which should naturally align to its intended use.

 ## Advanced Domain Name EPM Set Targeting and Process Scoping
 At present, the EPM API does not provide an endpoint's affiliated domain name.
-However, determining an endpoint's domain name, and thus its fully qualified domain name (FQDN), is critical to on-boarding accuracy and ensuring the endpoint's LCD mechanism finds an appropriate match in PAM.
+However, determining an endpoint's domain name, and thus its fully qualified domain name (FQDN), is critical to onboarding accuracy and ensuring the endpoint's LCD mechanism finds an appropriate match in PAM.
 To account for this, we have two primary options for discovering or appending possible domain names:

 1. We can attempt to discover the domain name via DNS against a set of possible domain names